mh-g/ultramess/README.md

 # ultramess
-Program to access two Ultramess (Sharky 775) and one Logarex LK13B via ZVEI interfaces
+Program to access two Ultramess (Sharky 775) and one Logarex LK13B via ZVEI interfaces and publish the results as MQTT topics /utilities/heat/in, /utilities/heat/out, /utilities/electricity.

 System environment:
 - Raspberry Pico W